oracle/weblogic-kubernetes-operator/docs-source/content/security/openshift.md

 #### Security requirements to run WebLogic in OpenShift

-WebLogic Server Docker images obtained from Oracle Container Registry have an `oracle` user with UID 1000 and it is in a group, which is also called `oracle` and has GID 1000.
+WebLogic Server Kubernetes Operator Docker images starting with version 3.1 and WebLogic Server Docker images obtained from Oracle Container Registry after August 2020 have an `oracle` user with UID 1000 with the default group set to `root`.
-The WebLogic Server Kubernetes Operator Docker images use the same UID and GID.

-OpenShift, by default, allocates a high, random UID for each container and this UID may not have the necessary permissions to run the programs in the container.

-Since August 2020, the standard WebLogic Server images that are published in Oracle Container Registry set the file system group ownership to allow the high UIDs allocated by OpenShift to have the necessary permissions.

 Here is an excerpt from a standard WebLogic [Dockerfile](https://github.com/oracle/docker-images/blob/master/OracleWebLogic/dockerfiles/12.2.1.4/Dockerfile.generic#L89) that demonstrates how the file system group ownership is configured in the standard WebLogic Server images: